Travelling to Ireland:

 - Taxis between UCD and Dublin city centre will cost roughly €15-€20, however this may vary significantly depending on the city centre location and time of day.
 There are usually an adequate number of taxis in operation in the city centre at any given time.
 It is possible to hail a taxi from the street, but convenient taxi ranks are located on O'Connell Street, Middle Abbey Street, Dame Street and St. Stephens Green.

 - For exploring city centre you can also use Dublin bikes.
 This public bike scheme provides 100 public bike stations around the city centre with 1500 bikes available for general public use.
-You can also rent bikes at UCD Belfield Bike Shop and use them for commuting to/from Dublin city centre.
+You can also rent bikes at UCD Belfield Bike Shop (opposite of UCD Campus) and use them for commuting to/from Dublin city centre.

 UCD Belfield campus

-UCD Belfield campus provides a lot of services such as Centra supermarket, which will be open on the Sunday of arrival (opening hours every day between 7 am and 10 pm).
-There is also a pharmacy, health service, post office, copy-print, sport centre, bike shop, book shop, and bank.
+UCD Belfield campus provides a lot of services such as Centra supermarket, pharmacy (inside the UCD Sport Centre), health service, post office, copy-print, sport centre, bike shop, book shop, and ATMs .
 There are two big restaurants, one right next to Lochlann Quinn School of Business, and the other at the UCD O’Brien Centre for Science.
-You can also grab a snack at UCD James Joyce Library and in Newman Building.
+You can also grab a snack at UCD James Joyce Library, Sutherland School of Law, and in Newman Building.
+There are also an outdoor coffee van opposite the Big Lake at the centre of the campus.
+More about eating options in UCD can be found here.
 A map of UCD Belfield campus with a list of all these services can be downloaded here.

-Accommodation will be provided on UCD Belfield campus for six nights, including the night before the start of the summer school (arrival: 30th of June) and the final night of the summer school (departure: 6th of July).
-The accommodation is on campus and only a few minutes away from UCD Lochlann Quinn School of Business where all the lectures and workshops will take place.
-Every student will have their own room with private bathroom.
-There is a communal kitchen and living room.
+Accommodation will be provided UCD Belfield campus.
+The residences is only couple of minutes walking from UCD Lochlann Quinn School of Business where all the lectures and workshops will take place.
+Every student will have their own room with private bathroom and will have access to a communal kitchen and living room.
 Limited cooking utensils and ensuite laundrette will be provided.
-Bed linen and towels will be provided.
+A 24hours reception office is located at Merville Office which is right next to Centra Market (open from 7 am to 10 pm)

 General Info about Ireland and Dublin

-Although the ReSToRE Summer School will be held in the summer months the weather in Ireland is notoriously unpredictable, therefore it is advisable to prepare for wet weather.
+Although ReSToRE 2 will be held in the summer months the weather in Ireland is notoriously unpredictable, therefore it is advisable to prepare for wet weather.
+Also, temperature may fluctuate during the day.
+It is advisable to be prepared adequately.
 For more info about places to visit/activities in Ireland/Dublin please see here.